Promoting Fundamental British Values

 Children visit a variety of places of worship throughout their time in the Academy e.g. churches, temples, synagogues and mosques.

 Our RE curriculum looks in depth at a broad range of faiths, religion and cultures.

-Assemblies are used to explore different faiths and beliefs as well as through RE lessons and faith and cultural celebrations and the visits of Pastor Oliver.
+Assemblies are used to explore different faiths and beliefs as well as through RE lessons, faith and cultural celebrations and visitors in school.